Scott Stahl

 Scott Stahl of Bridgewater said he chose farming as a profession because it provides an opportunity to work with his family.

-“It is a true blessing for my wife and me to raise our boys on a farm,” Stahl said.
+“It is a true blessing for my wife and me to raise our kids on a farm,” Stahl said.
 “I enjoy the feeling of watching things grow, and I am humbled to be a steward of God’s creation.
 And I enjoy being able to be a small part of feeding the world.”

 A third-generation family farmer from western McCook County, he farms with his dad, Charles.
 The farming operation consists of corn, soybeans, oats, a calf-cow operation, a feedlot and custom fertilizer spreading.
 Scott purchased his first farm in 2006 and began farming full-time in 2013.
 He worked at The First National Bank in Sioux Falls from 2007 to 2013.